 Population and Disease Ecology Lab - Dr. Angie Luis

-Our research lies at the intersection of population, community and disease ecology.
-A particular focus is the importance of host ecology in determining disease dynamics in wildlife.
-We explore questions, such as how interactions between hosts and their environment (climate, seasonality, habitat type, etc) affect disease dynamics, can we predict when outbreaks will occur, and species traits associated with reservoirs of zoonotic disease (passed from animals to humans) and cross-species transmission.
-Because the underlying population and community ecology often have strong influences on disease dynamics, we are also interested in broader questions of population ecology, such as how populations are regulated and the importance of bottom-up (primary productivity) versus top-down (predator) influences.
+Our research lies at the intersection of population, community, and disease ecology.
+A particular focus is the importance of host and community ecology in determining disease dynamics in wildlife.
+We explore questions, such as how interactions between hosts and their competitors affect disease transmission, the importance of environmental drivers (climate, seasonality, habitat type, etc), and characteristics associated with 'good hosts' of zoonotic disease.
+We are also interested in broader questions of population ecology, such as how populations are regulated, the importance of bottom-up (primary productivity) versus top-down (predator) influences, and nonlinearities and predictability in population dynamics.
+We employ a variety of methods including field and lab studies, theoretical models, and quantitative analyses of existing datasets.
+See our Research page for more details.